 From Bequia, it’s then another hop to Grenada.
 Yes, it has more than its fair share of beaches, but this is yet another island where there’s plenty to turn your attention inland.

 You can take guided tours with a driver and guide.
-Or, for more flexibility, embark on a go-as-you-please tour with just a driver, who’ll chauffeur you for a set amount of time wherever you fancy (you just need to pay entrance fees on top).
+Or, for more flexibility, embark on a go-as-you-please tour with just a driver, who’ll chauffeur you for a set amount of time wherever you like (you just need to pay entrance fees).

 As part of a tour, I stopped off to visit Gem Rose Eden, a private garden stocked with orchids and roses that gently cascades down a hillside.
 The owner and gardener, Gemma, greeted me with fresh pineapple juice and showed me around.
 She played down her horticultural prowess, but each year she sends blooms to the Chelsea Flower Show.